 I love being a mom.

-It’s been a weird two months, but a beautiful gift in so very many ways.
+click over here now It’s been a weird two months, but a beautiful gift in so very many ways.

-Don’t regret your life, Mamma.
+7 signs you're dating a sex addict Don’t regret your life, Mamma.
 There is no perfect life.
 Know what you value, protect that.
 Know what you can and cannot do.
 Don’t give your entire life to your work, but, if I can provide you with a little comfort, know that it wouldn’t be perfect if you were staying home either.